DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Proposed Method

-To enable FedERL, we develop DART to preserve the privacy guarantee of FL by avoiding access to client data for robust training.
-Current approaches described in Section~\ref{sec:robust_training_for_common_corruptions}, require the possession of data from the target learned data distribution $\sim \inD$, making them unsuitable for server-side deployment.
-In contrast, DART operates on a separate unlabeled dataset $D_0 \sim \outD$, and transforms the aggregated model $f(\w_0)$ into a robust model $f(\DARTw)$, while maintaining clean accuracy $\clnA$ and improving robust accuracy $\robA$.
-Even though DART operates on the server dataset $D_0 \sim \outD$, all performance evaluations, in terms of clean accuracy ($\clnA$) and robust accuracy ($\robA$), are conducted on samples drawn from $\inD$ and $\corrD$, respectively.
-While DART is designed to enhance robustness in FL, its applicability extends to any scenario where access to the original training data is restricted.
-Such situations may arise due to privacy constraints, prohibitive transmission costs of large datasets, or intellectual property restrictions.
+We propose DART to preserve the privacy guarantees of FL by avoiding access to client data while enhancing robustness.
+Current approaches require the possession of data from the target learned data distribution $\sim \inD$, making them unsuitable for server-side deployment.
+In contrast, DART operates on a separate unlabeled dataset $D_0 \sim \outD$, and transforms the aggregated model $f_{\w_0}$ into a robust model $f_{\DARTw}$, while maintaining clean accuracy and improving robust accuracy.
+Even though DART operates on the server dataset $D_0 \sim \outD$, all performance evaluations, in terms of clean accuracy and robust accuracy, are conducted on samples drawn from $\inD$ and $\corrD$, respectively. \textbf{While DART is designed to enhance robustness in FL, it also applies to settings where original training data cannot be accessed.} Such situations may arise due to privacy constraints, prohibitive transmission costs associated with large datasets, or intellectual property restrictions.